Andy and Jackie Buie

-Upon their return, Andy joined the IT department in the Wycliffe office, based in High Wycombe, while Jackie took a leave of absence in order to work through what God wanted for her.
+Upon their return, Andy joined the IT department in the Wycliffe office while Jackie took a leave of absence in order to work through what God wanted for her.
 She has since become a trained counsellor, and is now a pastor in their church.

 Andy might no longer be fixing solar panels or working with electricity generators, but he still has a lot of contact with people around the world.
 He supports about 50% of Wycliffe people from the UK and Ireland remotely.

 Another way God is still using Andy to impact Bible translation work overseas is through his training of other technology specialists.
 He attends yearly IT conferences in Africa and trains others, as well as learning from them: ‘It’s a good time for them to get together as many of them are the only techies in their branch, just like I was.
 Similar problems exist in different branches, so it’s really good to learn from each other.
 These conferences are so valuable.’

 Looking back on their adventure in Nairobi, they remember the smell of the soil after the rain.
 ‘You think it rains here?
 It doesn’t.
 Rain in Africa is something else.
 It evokes something.
 I’m not sure I can describe it really.
 Adventure, people… it all adds up to something that’s really quite special.’

 ‘Our children were forever changed because of having lived there...They’ve seen God provide for them.’